EmaroLab/hunger_MATLAB/README.md

-# README
+# hunger_MATLAB

-The **hunger_MATLAB library** is a MATLAB library for the modelling and offline recognition of stereotyped human gestures on the basis of the information acquired by wearable inertial sensors.
+The **hunger_MATLAB library** is a MATLAB library for the modelling and offline recognition of stereotyped human gestures on the basis of the information acquired by one wearable inertial sensor.

 ## 1. Installation & Usage